-The 2005 Study recommended that "parking lots must be sited to be as unobtrusive as possible," but did not set any setback limits.
-For the VC-1 district the CDC recommends to not allow parking between building and Route 1, i.e. all parking is to be located to side and in rear of buildings.
-For the VC-2 district, the CDC recommends to allow up to one (1) row of parking between building and Route 1.
+- The 2005 Study recommended that "parking lots must be sited to be as unobtrusive as possible," but did not set any setback limits. - For the VC-1 district Councilors Rodden and Pierce recommend to not allow parking between building and Route 1, i.e. all parking is to be located to side and in rear of buildings.
+Councilor Varney recommends to allow up to one (1) row of parking between building and Route 1. - For the VC-2 district, the CDC recommends to allow up to one (1) row of parking between building and Route 1. - Additionally, Councilor Pierce is in favor of exploring on-street parallel or diagonal parking on Route 1, if there is interest with the Council.